Home > General Mechanical Components Stock > Influence of Crimped Steel Fibre on Properties of Concrete ...

 ASTM A820

-● Mixing: When pouring sand and aggregates into the hopper, mix an appropriate amount of loose steel fibers evenly, and then add cement.
-Put it in a mixing table, dry and mix for 2 minutes.
-If it is glued in rows of steel fibers, you need to add steel fibers after adding water so that the water can dissolve the bonding glue.
+• Mixing: When pouring sand and aggregates into the hopper, mix an appropriate amount of loose steel fibers evenly, then add cement.
+Place it in a mixing table, dry and mix for 2 minutes.
+If using rowed steel fibers, add them after water addition to dissolve the bonding glue.

 If you are looking for more details, kindly visit well.